marcgg/marcgg.github.com/_posts/2013-03-25-please-changelog-open-source.md

 Of course I could look up every commit since last version, but often my knowledge of the project is too basic to fully understand everything that happened.
-This is particulary true for very larges projects of which I only use a very small subset.
+This is particulary true for very large projects of which I only use a very small subset.

 ## I Know, I Know